The

 ON emp.DepartmentId = dept.Id;

-As shown in the image below the LEFT OUTER JOIN returns all records from the left table (tblEmployee) and the matched records from the right table (tblDepartment).
+The image below shows that the LEFT OUTER JOIN returns all records from the left table (tblEmployee) and the matched records from the right table (tblDepartment).

-The right join returns a result set that includes all of the rows from the right table and the matching rows from the left table.
-If none of the columns in the left table match, NULL values are returned.
+The SQL right outer join returns all rows from the right table and matching rows from the left table.
+If there is no match in the left table, it returns NULL for the left table’s columns.

 Syntax: SQL Right Join